-Why I Created this Easy + Homemade WFPB / Vegan Barbecue Sauce
+Why Make Your Own Homemade WFPB / Vegan Barbecue Sauce

 When I was researching whole food plant-based barbecue sauce recipes, most of them called for A LOT of ingredients.
 Don’t get me wrong, this isn’t necessarily a bad thing!
 Sometimes you need a spoonful of this and a pinch of that to develop truly amazing flavors.